-One can see that even in the presence of a small amount of added salt, the electrostatic stabilization of the foam films works [79, 106].
-The strongest repulsion (measured by means of the film pressure balance setup), also leading to the most stable liquid film between the bubbles occurs in presence of NaF, due to the weakest penetration of the charge-dense $F^$ counter-ions into the surfactant adsoprtion layer.
+One can see that even in the presence of a small amount of added salta the electrostatic stabilization of the foam films works [79, 106].
+The strongest repulsion (measured by means of the film pressure balance setup), also leading to the most stable liquid film between the bubbles occurs in presence of NaF, due to the weakest penetration of the charge-dense F- counter-ions into the surfactant adsoprtion layer.
 The weakest repulsion between the bubbles takes place in the presence of NaBr, due to the strongest penetration of Br- counter-ions into the surfactant adsoprtion layer.

 So how does the type of counter-ions affect the stability of foams/emulsions containing ionic surfactants?
 To shed a light on this problem, more experimental data are needed.
-While the experimental data on foam films [21], shown in Fig.4 agree with the DLVO theory, experiments on emulsion stability with the same surfactant system [CTAB + NaX (X=F, Cl, Br)] contradict our theoretical expectation similarly to Fig.2 reported in ref.
+While the experimental data on foam films [21], shown in Fig.4 agree with the DLVO theory, experiments on emulsion stability with the same surfactant system [CTAB + NaX (X=F, Cl, Br)] contradict our theoretical expectation similarly to Fig.2 reported inby ref.
 [21].
 These particular emulsions studied in ref.
-[105] were most stable in presence of Br- ions and least stable in presence of F- ions despite the fact that the strongest electro-static repulsion is in the presence of Br- counter-ions.
+[105] were most stable in presence of Br- ions and least stable in presence of F- ions despite the fact that the strongest electro-static repulsion is in the presence of $F^{-}$ counter-ions, and the weakest electro-static repulsion is in the presence of Br counter-ions.
 This intriguing result and the results reported in refs.
 [21] and [105] challenged us to investigate this scientific problem deeper.
 We have two factors acting in two opposite directions on the film stability - stronger adsorption to the interface results in lower electrostatic repulsion and potentially less stable films, though simultaneously more surfactant adsorption increases surface elasticity and foam film stability.
-For more diffuse-charge counter-ions penetrating deeper into the surfactant layer (e.g. Br-), given enough time, the net surface potential would have lower electrostatic repulsion towards other bubbles (oil droplets) but also higher adsorption of the surfactant counter-ions, which would support the formation of stable black films.
+For more diffuse-charge counter-ions penetrating deeper into the surfactant layer (e.g. Br), given enough time, the net surface potential would have lower electrostatic repulsion towards other bubbles (oil droplets) but also higher adsorption of the surfactant counter-ions, which would support the formation of stable black films.
 The latter may be made even more stable electrostatically when the distance between the two approaching surfaces becomes smaller than the Debye length, leading to partial expulsion of the counter-ion layer and additional charge stabilization.
 The results vary, however, with specific foam stability challenge tests, and often time-dependent dynamics may play a role, rather than just equilibrium considerations.
-So even in this two-factor competition process it is not easy to predict which effect will be stronger.
+So even in this twofactor competition process it is not easy to predict which effect will be stronger.